scubanarc/chatgpt-to-open-webui/README.md

 ## Features
 - Maps ChatGPT conversations to Open-WebUI format
 - Preserves timestamps, hierarchy, and metadata
-- Skips malformed conversations and tries to import each chat only once using a flat `imported_chat_ids.txt`
+- Skips malformed conversations and tries to import each chat only once using `~/chatgpt/imported.json`

 ## Quick Start